Best 6.7 Cummins Downpipe Upgrades

 Zach is one of the founders of 8020 Media and a lead writer for DieselIQ.
 He’s been in the automotive industry for over a decade and has published more than 400 articles for DieselIQ, TuningPro, BMWTuning, & more.
 His blend of automotive knowledge, writing & research skills, and passion make him an excellent resource for fellow diesel owners.
 His expertise goes beyond writing and includes a deep knowledge of Cummins and Powerstroke engines, as well as nearly 10 years of DIY experience.
 Zach is also experienced with tuning and has a wealth of technical knowledge that he brings to every article he writes.

-Downpipe upgrades are a major topic for any turbo engine.
-The downpipe (DP) bolts directly to the turbocharger making it an incredibly important piece of the exhaust system.
 Among the best bolt-on upgrades for the 6.7 Cummins turbodiesel is a downpipe.
-What is it that makes the DP such a great mod?
-In this article, we discuss the benefits of a 6.7 Cummins downpipe and list some of the best upgrades.
+What is it that makes it such a great mod?
+In this article, we discuss the benefits of a 6.7 Cummins downpipe and list some of our favorite brands that we recommend to our customers.

 What Is A Downpipe?